sc0ttj/component/README.md

 ## Features

 - Easy setup, zero dependencies
-- Only 904 bytes, minified and gzipped
+- Less than 1kb, minified and gzipped
-- Simple syntax, easy to use
 - No build tools or transpiler needed
+- Simple syntax, easy to use, easy to learn
 - Works **client-side**, in browsers:
   - add your component to the page as you would a normal Element
 - Works **server-side**, in Node: